junuxyz/junuxyz.github.io/content/blog/posts/shaped-transformer.md

 **How is this different from other content?**
-I do strongly recommend reading other resources as well.
-I believe each sources has different layers of abstraction (or depth of explanation).
+Before I start, I do strongly recommend reading other resources as well.
+However note that each sources has different layers of abstraction (or depth of explanation).
 The [paper itself](https://arxiv.org/abs/1706.03762) is fairly straightforward but not chronologically ordered, so it can be hard to follow in details. _[The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/)_ is beginner-friendly, abstracting away many implementation details and excels at explaining the overall big picture.
 On the other hand, _[The Annotated Transformer](https://nlp.seas.harvard.edu/annotated-transformer/)_ is very deep, building the entire architecture end to end in PyTorch.
 But since it follows the paper’s order (which isn't chronological) and leaves out some explanations, readers who only have an abstract understanding of the model may feel overwhelmed or questionable.

 Also note that Transformer is not a single monolithic block—it’s made up of many modularized layers (tokenization, positional encoding, encoder-decoder model, self-attention, cross-attention, etc.).
 Unless you already have a solid background in deep learning and NLP, it’s hard to fully understand all the pieces in one go.
 You’ll often need additional resources, and repeated exposure, to get comfortable with it.

-While there are many great explanations of the mathematics and abstract concepts, I think the end-to-end **shape changes** and detailed explanation of code implementation are often missing.
+While there are many great explanations of the mathematics and abstract concepts, I think the end-to-end shape changes and detailed explanation of code implementation are often missing.
 This blog post specifically aims to enhance the reader’s intuition about what the input actually looks like in real code, how it gets transformed step by step, and how it eventually can successfully predict the “next token”.

-Hopefully this helps you form a more concrete understanding of the architecture and makes the code easier to implement :)
+Hopefully this helps you form a more concrete understanding of the architecture and makes the code easier to read and implement :)

 <br>